-Operation GLADIUS is the latest stage of Canada’s long-standing participation in the United Nations Disengagement Observer Force (UNDOF) on the Golan Heights between Israel and Syria.
+Operation GLADIUS was part of Canada’s participation in the United Nations Disengagement Observer Force (UNDOF) on the Golan Heights between Israel and Syria.

-Task Force Golan Heights consists of three Canadian Armed Forces officers who serve in the following appointments:
+Task Force Golan Heights consisted of three Canadian Armed Forces officers who served in the following appointments:

 On 6 October 1973, Israel was attacked by its neighbours on two fronts: by Egypt on the Suez Canal and in the Sinai Peninsula, and by Syria on the Golan Heights.
 Known variously as the October War, the Ramadan War and the Yom Kippur War, the ensuing conflict lasted 19 days, despite diplomatic and military interventions by the United States and the Soviet Union, and a ceasefire ordered by the United Nations Security Council Resolution 338 on 23 October 1973.